 The mapping provided below shows corporate involvement in the various aspects of the prison industry.

 - Facility Management

 - Community Corrections

 - Banking and Financial Services

-The privatized prison industry has been shown to contribute to human misery in its operations, and to mass incarceration in its political influence.
-It includes hundreds of companies, many of them very small, with relatively few publicly-traded companies.
-Our investment screening tool highlights and profiles the main publicly-traded companies in this industry.
-However, we hope to contribute to the larger movement to end mass incarceration by providing the information below on the entire field of profiteers.
+The private prison industry causes human misery through its operation, and increases mass incarceration through its political influence.
+It includes hundreds of companies, many of which are very small, and relatively few publicly-trade companies.
+Our investment screening tool highlights and profiles the main publicly-traded companies in the industry.
+In addition, we hope to contribute to the larger movement to end mass incarceration by providing information on all profiteers, including the ones that are privately owned.

 Read more about the U.S. mass incarceration industry.